Inubaka: Recurring characters

 A piano teacher and a regular customer at Woofles.
-She adored her Pomeranian, named Czerny, like a daughter, spoiling her with human food, aromatherapy, and even birthday parties.
-After Czerny's sudden death, Kanako spiraled into denial and self-blame, shutting down her piano school and turning to alcohol and casual relationships.
-Kentaro intervenes, urging her to move on, and Kanako eventually finds solace in memories of Czerny.
-She initially moved to Tokyo for music college but struggled to find students for her piano school until she adopted Czerny, who brought her a four-leaf clover on their first walk.
-Kanako adopts a piebald Dachshund after sensing Czerny's spirit guiding her.
+She adored her Pomeranian, Czerny, like a daughter, spoiling her with human food, aromatherapy, and even birthday parties.
+After Czerny's sudden death, Kanako spirals into denial and self-recrimination, shutting down her piano school and turning to alcohol and casual relationships.
+Kentaro intervenes, urging her to move on, and Kanako ultimately finds solace in memories of Czerny.
+She initially went to Tokyo for music college, but struggled to find students for her piano school until her adoption of Czerny, who brought her a four-leaf clover on their first walk.
+Kanako later adopts a piebald Dachshund after sensing Czerny's spirit guiding her.